About Hip Dysplasia

 Do not use the abduction bar on the cast to lift or carry the baby.

-When to call your baby's doctor
+When to call your baby's healthcare provider

 Increased swelling above or below the cast